Church of St Michael, Withington

-The Anglican Church of St Michael at Withington in the Cotswold District of Gloucestershire, England was built in the 12th century.
+The Anglican Church of St Michael at Withington in the Cotswold District of Gloucestershire, England, was built in the 12th century.
 It is a grade I listed building.

 History

 Withington was the site of a Saxon monastery from 674.
-A resident priest was listed in the Domesday book.
+A resident priest was listed in the Domesday Book of 1086.
 The manor and patronage belonged to the Bishop of Worcester who had a summer residence in Withington.

-It was rebuilt in the 12th century and a blocked Norman doorway with carving remans and another is used to enter the church.
+It was rebuilt in the 12th century and a blocked Norman doorway with carving remains, and another is used to enter the church.
 Much of the current building is perpendicular following extensive work in the 15th century when a clerestory was added.
 Some minor additions were made by David Brandon in 1872.

 In 2010 solar panels were installed as part of an attempt to move the church towards a zero carbon footprint.
 The church now claims to be the first zero-carbon church in England.

-The parsh is part of the Coln River benefice within the Diocese of Gloucester.
+The parish is part of the Coln River benefice within the Diocese of Gloucester.